Paddle Florida®

 Manatee

 Blue Spring State Park has a concession plus camping, cabins, picnicking, swimming, snorkeling, boardwalk, hiking, fishing, boating, and of course paddling.
+The boardwalk provides great views of manatee along the run, especially in the cooler months, and ends at the spring.
 River boat tours are available.
 The Thursby House dates from 1872, built by Louis Thursby who constructed one of the first steamboat landings on the upper St. Johns River here.
 The family lived here until 1910, the property was acquired by the State in 1972.

 View great paddling by FL Region or Listed A - Z